-I teach pre-school Special Ed with eight special needs students and four typical developing students-twelve students, three to five years old.
-The special needs students are greeted by classroom assistants off the bus, car, or van into the school, and escorted into the hallway via the bathroom.
-Students take off their coats and book bags and place them on a chair.
-The teacher helps students with their bathroom needs.
-When students are finished, they pick up their coat and book bag, hold it in front of them, and walk down the hallway with the teacher in front of the line.
+I teach pre-school Special Ed with 8 special needs students and 4 typical developing students-12 students, 3-5 years old.
+The special needs students are greeted by classroom assistants off the bus and or car/van into the school, and escorted into the hallway by the bathroom.
+Children take off their coats and book bags and place them on a chair.
+The teacher helps the children with their bath rooming needs.
+Once the children are finished, they pick up their coat and book bag, and hold it in front of them and walk down the hallway with the teacher in front of the line.

-Once students enter the classroom, they place their coat and book bag into their cubby.
-There are three centers where students are initially able to go to:
+Once the children enter the classroom, they place their coat and book bag into their cubby.
+There are 3 centers the children are initially able to go to:

-- 1. Art table
+- 1. Art Table

 - 2. Sandbox

-- 3. Carpet area
+- 3. Carpet Area

 All other centers are closed.
-Four students are assigned to go to a center for five to seven minutes.
-During this time, I check each book bag, write quick notes to parents, and take attendance.
+Four students are assigned to go to a center for 5-7 minutes.
+During this time, I check each book bag, write a quick note to a parent, and take attendance.